kountchokula/O365-MailFlowRules/README.md

 # O365-Security
 Mail Flow Rules in use to secure Office 365.
+Many of these are adapted from SwiftOnSecurity Office365 management rules.

 Implement rules in the following order of priority:

 1. BlockExternalForwards
 2. RejectNoReply-Stage1